 UC Irvine also has a minimum GPA requirement: 3.0 for California residents and 3.4 for non-residents.
 However, this GPA is calculated only from certain courses, so make sure you check those out.

 UC Irvine Freshman Profile

 So just who becomes a UC Irvine student?
-A whopping 80% of these students are from California–which might not surprise you, considering California residents receive a huge tuition cut at the UC schools.
+A whopping 80% of these students are from California–which might not surprise you, considering California residents receive a huge tuition cut at the UC schools (not just at Irvine, but also at UC Santa Cruz, UC Riverside, and others).
 What’s more surprising is that 18% come from outside the United States, while only 2% of the UC Irvine freshman population is made up of students from other U.S. states and territories.

 Does UC Irvine offer any classes online?